 'You're not thinking of the night you all found yourselves in her flat, your own attraction bright like a small flame.
 You're not thinking of the fact that that friend no longer considers you so, will not return your calls or text messages.
 You're not thinking of what it looks like.
 You're not thinking.
 You're feeling.
 You are in a memory of something yet to happen.
 You want to sigh with hunger sated.
 You want to hold her in the darkness.'

 Caleb Azumah Nelson's debut novel Open Water is centred around a romance between two Black British artists who find certain commonalities among themselves having both won scholarships to private schools where they struggled to belong.

-They meet in a bar in South East London - he a photographer, and she a dancer, both trying to make their mark in city that both celebrates them and rejects them.
+They meet in a bar in South East London - he's a photographer, and she's a dancer, and they're both trying to make their mark in a city that both celebrates and rejects them.